Everplans Review: A Step-by-Step Guide to Using Everplans

 What Does Everplans Do?

-Everplans is a digital vault for all of your important estate planning, legal, and financial information and documents.
+Everplans is a digital vault for all of your estate planning, including legal and financial information and important documents.
 You can create a secure account on their website.
 Then, answer questions, upload documents, and fill in information to create your very own Everplan.
 What’s an Everplan?
 The company defines it as a “complete archive of everything your loved ones will need should something happen to you.”1

 After using it firsthand, I can attest that they truly mean everything!
-From your will to online passwords to the account you use to pay your utility bill, your Everplan contains it all.
+From your will to online passwords to the account you use to pay your utility bill, your Everplan can safely store it all.
 You can even upload letters that you’ve written to loved ones.
-It’s a useful tool for any older adult who wants to make their estate plan (and more) readily available to their family.
+It’s a useful tool for anyone who wants to make their estate plan available to their family in a clear, organized, and accessible way.

 Signing Up With Everplans

-Everplans recently rolled out an iOS app, but new users must visit the Everplans website to create an account.
-Click on any of the “Sign Up” buttons you see on the homepage to begin your 60-day free trial.
+New users must visit the Everplans website to create an account.
+Click on any of the “Sign Up” buttons you see on the homepage to sign up for free.
+Everplans no longer offers a free trial to check out their services, but their basic plan is free.
 Then, you’ll be prompted to fill in your email address and create a password.
 Since you’ll be filling your Everplan with confidential information, it’s important to choose a unique password and not to share it with anyone.

 Everplans documents checklist

-Now it’s time to fill in the information you already have to begin creating your Everplan.
-Answer questions about your digital devices, home, employment and relationship status, dependents, pets, and insurance.
-You can also stipulate if you have a will, a power of attorney, an advance directive, financial planner, accountant, and/or attorney.
+To create your Everplan, you’ll answer questions about your digital devices, home, employment, relationship status, dependents, pets, and insurance.
+You can also stipulate whether you have a will, a power of attorney, an advance directive, financial planner, accountant, and/or attorney.

-Everplans will ask you to list the most important person you trust – also called a deputy.
-Then, you’re given guidance on how to share your information with that person.
+Everplans will ask you to list the most important person you trust, which they call a “deputy.”
+Then you’re given guidance about how to share your Everplan with that person.

 Everplans dashboard

 Everplans uses the information you provided to create your Everplan dashboard.
-Here, you can view suggested tasks like creating a Power of Attorney.
-You can also go through your Everplan section by section to add in any missing information as you create your digital estate plan.
+Here, you can read helpful estate planning articles, add information to your Everplan, and even create a power of attorney.
+You can go through your Everplan section by section to add any missing information as you create your digital estate plan.

 Notable Everplans Features